 I have always had a fascination with folds, veils, drapes, curtains, and of course color.
 My palette can be rich, sophisticated and bold.
 It can reveal a tenderness of the spirit or a sense of alienation or isolation.
 But however it emerges, color is the primary vehicle of my artistic expression, setting the mood and nudging the senses, to the realization that we all are similar.
 I want my viewers to see a part of their own spirit in my work and to understand, in one small quiet moment, how connected we are.

 Although I address my work with purpose and seriousness, there is an edgy quirkiness, a whimsical twist to everything I paint.
-With tongue firmly in cheek, I strive to address the issues that confront us all and to elicit at least a wry smile from the observer.
-Purity, clarity, and peaceful silence: that’s what I am trying to find in my life and that is what is reflected in my paintings.”
+With tongue firmly in cheek, I strive to address the issues that confront us and elicit at least a wry smile from the observer.
+Purity, clarity, and peaceful silence: reflected in my paintings is what I am trying to find in my life.